evintunador/FutureFormer/README.md

 - `train.py`: functions for training a model, used in `train.ipynb`

 ## definite eventual TODOs
+- [ ] *figure out if i've got an information leak*
 - [ ] stuff from my actual todo list that might be duplicates of what's below
 	- [ ] training function
 	- [ ] setup furthest out output first and then each further layer adds a closer in time period
 	- [ ] make pooling choosable thru config
 	- [ ] connect pooling with cross-attention inside model
+- [ ] so the final output logit tensor shape (b,t,v) are pretty huge which is an issue in terms of ram. in [Better & Faster Large Language Models via Multi-token Prediction](https://arxiv.org/abs/2404.19737) they overcame this issue by messing with the optimizer to do the bulk shared part of the model together but each part of the parameters specific to a given output logit tensor on its own sequentially, however they've not open-sourced their code. i've either gotta take the ram hit, lower my vocabulary size, or figure out how to mess with the optimizer like they did
 - [ ] build out according to the new idea. basically instead of next-token prediction, I want the model to predict the next token, then a vector that is a pooled combination of the 2nd and 3rd tokens, then a vector that's pooled from 4th through 7th, then for 8th through 15th, etc. It does this for every time period, and we let it cross-attend to its previous far-into-the-future predictions.
-Not sure if this can be doen with a simple linear or MLP at the end of the final residual state, or if it's gonna have to be off-set by some number of layers or something.
+More specifically, the final layer does NTP and cross-attends to the pooled vector of 2nd & 3rd tokens, the second to last layer predicts the pooled vec of 2&3 by cross-attending to pool of 4thru7, etc.
     - [ ] multi-scale pooling mechanism
     - [ ] multi-scale output layer
     - [ ] multi-scale cosine similarity loss function